Title

 unsigned char a[sizeof(S)];

-S* ps = new (a) S; // must create S inside a buffer; now have two "array of unsigned char" at the same address
+S* ps = new (a) S; // must create S inside a buffer; now we have two "array of unsigned char" at the same address

 Also consider: